 National Campaign – Scam Awareness (14-27 June) - We will be helping to spread the message that scams are crimes that can happen to anyone and that we can all take a stand to help stop them.
 There are actions we can all take to report them, share stories and raise awareness of scams to safeguard ourselves and others.

-The Citizens Advice website has details of the past campaigns and ongoing policy research co-ordinated by our national office.
+The Citizens Advice national website has details of past and current campaigns and ongoing policy research co-ordinated by our national office.
 You can read about our local research and campaigns activity in the our campaigns section of this website.